willroberts/http3-quic-example/README.md

 The server is implemented as Nginx configuration in Docker.
 Nginx is built with BoringSSL for QUIC support.
-Uses local, self-signed certs.
-Listens for QUIC requests on port `8000`.
+Listens for QUIC requests on port `8000` using local, self-signed certs.

-See `Dockerfile` and configs in `nginx/` for details.
+Run the server with `make server`.
+See `Dockerfile`, `nginx/nginx.conf`, and `nginx/default.conf` for details.

 ## Client Implementation

 The client is implemented in Go, using the `quic-go` library.
 Ignores SSL validation for local requests.

+Run the client with `make client`.
 See `cmd/client/main.go` for details.